 - Remember to check your reporting in your Survey Administration area.
 Review your Email Stats and the Reporting page to check your progress.

-- Identify where to optimize based upon your unique scores.
+- Identify where to optimize based on your unique scores.

-- Finally, make sure to use your surveys feedback with Sentiment Analysis report to learn from your feedback, improve your operations, and start the cycle again.
+- Finally, use your survey feedback with the Sentiment Analysis report to learn from your feedback, improve your operations, and start the cycle again.